Hyperparameter Optimization in Machine Learning: Methods Based on Random Search

 After evaluating Trial-3, no configurations can be promoted because, at this point, only two configurations have been evaluated on Rung 0, and one on Rung 1.
 As a result, the evaluation proceeds with a new trial at the lowest level.

 In ASHA, all available computational resources are utilized immediately, ensuring that workers are never idle.
 Additionally, superior configurations are quickly promoted toward \( \bmax \) without the need to wait for synchronization points.
-In practice, ASHA often significantly outperforms synchronous SH or Hyperband \citep{Klein:20}.
+In practice, ASHA often significantly outperforms synchronous SH or Hyperband in terms of wall-clock time~\citep{Klein:20}.

-\section{Model-based methods}
+\section{Model-Based Methods}

 So far, the multi-fidelity methods we have examined sample hyperparameter configurations purely at random.
 As we saw in Chapter~\ref{ch:mbm}, more sophisticated methods that use a probabilistic model to sample configurations typically require fewer function evaluations to approach the global optimum compared to random search-based approaches.
 In this section, we will discuss multi-fidelity strategies that leverage one or multiple probabilistic models to guide the search.